pnicolas71/wiki_project/entries/Georgia.md

 # Georgia

-This is my sister and this is what I wanted to prove
+This is my sister and this is what I wanted to prove.
+And that's it! woy wololoy